The Utah County Academy of Sciences Mission

 The first New Century High School, the Academy of Math, Engineering and Science (AMES) opened at Cottonwood High School.
 The partners were Salt Lake District, Granite District and the University of Utah.

-JANUARY – MAY 2004
+January – May 2004

 The three superintendents and President Sederburg met together and selected Clark Baron, a retiring administrator from Provo School District, as the principal of the proposed school and directed him to move forward in establishing the school.

-APRIL – JUNE 2004
+April – June 2004

 An advisory board for the Utah County New Century High School was selected and then appointed by the Governor.
-This board consisted of school administrators from each of the three districts, representatives from UVSC as well as parent representatives from the different districts.
+This board consisted of school administrators from each of the three districts, representatives from UVU as well as parent representatives from the different districts.
 The Board agreed that the name of the school would be the Utah County Academy of Sciences.

 The Northern Utah Academy of Math, Engineering and Science (NUAMES) opened as a partnership with Weber, Davis and Ogden School Districts along with Weber State University.
 Jordan School District and Salt Lake Community College opened a third New Century High School called ITINERIS on the campus of the Salt Lake Community College.

-JULY 2004 – JULY 2005
+July 2004 - July 2005